Accountable-SA/accountable-node-html-pdf/README.md

 # node-html-pdf

-## This is a fork of the original project with the following changes [marcbachmann/node-html-pdf](https://github.com/marcbachmann/node-html-pdf)
+## This is a fork of the original project [marcbachmann/node-html-pdf](https://github.com/marcbachmann/node-html-pdf)

 The original project is now unmaintained.
 3.0.1 is the last version published by Marc Bachmann.
+Any version before that can be found on the releases page of the original repository.

+Changes made in this fork:

 - Fix edge case where PhantomJS exits with code 0 but no data is received
 - Bump version to 3.0.2